Childhood Home

 Childhood Home is the twelfth studio album by American musician Ben Harper, released on May 6, 2014, under Prestige Folklore.
 It is a collaboration with his mother, Ellen Harper.

 Reception

-The album debuted at No. 43 on Billboard 200, and No. 3 on the Folk Albums, selling around 7,000 copies in its first week.
+The album debuted at No. 43 on the US Billboard 200, and No. 3 on the US Folk Albums chart, selling around 7,000 copies in its first week.
 The album has sold 23,000 copies in the United States as of March 2016.